oracletechcl/aix-diag/README.md

 - `<TNS_ALIAS>`: TNS alias configured in `tnsnames.ora` used by `sqlplus`.
 - `[SQL_FILE]`: Optional path to a SQL/PLSQL script to run.
 If omitted or if you pass `/dev/null`, the script will skip PL/SQL execution and only perform network diagnostics.
 - `[TCPDUMP_SECONDS]`: Optional integer seconds to run tcpdump (default: `60`).
 You can provide this either as the 4th argument (when skipping SQL) or the 5th argument (when providing a SQL file).
+- `[DB_PORT]`: Optional database port (default: `1521`).
+Use this when your Oracle DB listens on a non-standard port.
+If you specify a 4-5 digit number as the only optional argument after TNS_ALIAS with no SQL file, it's interpreted as a port; otherwise numeric args are interpreted as duration first, port last.

 ## Output
 - The script creates a timestamped log file named `oci_diagnosis_<YYYYMMDD_HHMMSS>.log` in the working directory.